Dannette Mitchell

 July 2024-June 2027

 Dannette A. Mitchell, MSN, APRN, ACNS-BC, CCRN, FCNS, serves a three-year term as a director on the American Association of Critical-Care Nurses (AACN) Board of Directors from July 1, 2024, through June 30, 2027.
+She also serves a concurrent one-year term on the AACN Certification Corporation board.

-Mitchell is a clinical nurse specialist (CNS) in medical critical care, with a focus on improving patient outcomes, at ChristianaCare in Wilmington, Delaware.
 Through new ways of working, surveillance and evidence-based nursing care, Mitchell and her team have successfully reduced all harm measures in their units and share best practices with others in the system.
-She created a mentorship cohort for clinical nurses in the hospital, and also mentors CNSs and CNS students, which helps her stay passionate in her career.
-In addition, she helped develop the code blue documentation application CritiTrac, for which she and others hold a patent.
+She created a mentorship cohort for clinical nurses in the hospital, and also mentors CNSs and CNS students, which helps her stay passionate about her career.
+In addition, she leads the code blue committee for the system and helped develop the code blue documentation application CritiTrac, for which she and others hold a patent.

 A Circle of Excellence recipient, Mitchell has chaired the NTI Program Planning Committee and served on the AACN – AACN Certification Corporation Nominating Committee.
 She reviewed the ECCO module and co-authored the prone positioning procedure in “AACN Procedure Manual for Progressive and Critical Care,” 8th ed.
 She is an active member and a past president of AACN’s Diamond State Chapter.